EddieCunningham/EddieCunningham.github.io/content/pages/about.md

-This blog is going to be about explaining and motivating advanced concepts in machine learning research using practical tools.
+This blog is going to be about diving into the details of machine learning algorithms.
 Each post will cover a concept or paper that I find interesting and will go through the math details step by step with a focus on highlighting the "tricks" that make the math work.